 The US Market: The US is the global hub for cell therapy development.
 The presence of the FDA and the NIH creates a rigorous but well-funded ecosystem.
 The adoption rate of automated biobanking workflows is highest here, as labor costs drive labs toward robotics.

-Strategic Focus: The regional biopreservation market is pivoting toward Biosecurity.
-Following global health crises, there is a federal push to maintain "strategic reserves" of biological countermeasures, boosting the biopreservation sector.
+Strategic Focus: The regional Biopreservation market is pivoting toward Biosecurity.
+Following global health crises, there is a federal push to maintain "strategic reserves" of biological countermeasures, boosting the Biopreservation sector.

 Europe follows closely, distinguished by its unique regulatory and cultural environment.